altsaxofon/easy-reader/README.md

 #### Listening
 The reader is powered on by connecting a usb-c cable to the outlet in the back (6). takes about 30 seconds to to power on.
 The button will blink three times to indicate that the player is ready for playback.

 Pushing the play / pause button (1) will play or pause the playback of the audiobook.
 When playback resumes the player rewinds a couple of seconds for a small recap.
+The volume is adjusted with the volume knob (2).

 The progress is coninously saved to a text file on the SD card of the player.
 When an audiobook is finished the progress of the book will be reset and the playback will stop.
 The player will tell the user to push the play button to start to listen to the next book.

 #### Changing book or chapter
 Using the book/chapter switch or a directional button will pause the music and set the player in "settings mode".